redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 We'll pass an additional `summary` prop to the component to let it know if should show just the summary or the whole thing.
-We default it to `false` to preserve the existing behavior (always showing the full body).
+We default it to `false` to preserve the existing behavior—always showing the full body.

 Now in the story, let's create a `summary` story that uses `BlogPost` the same way that `generated` does, but adds the new prop.
 We'll take the content of the sample post and